The program information below is valid for the winter 2024 term (January 1, 2024 - April 30, 2024).

 - Students lacking the necessary qualifications may be required to complete additional qualifying work to establish academic eligibility to apply for the program.
 Students allowed to transfer from other doctoral programs must meet all of the degree requirements (or their equivalent, as determined by the Joint Committee); normally, credit for doctoral level work done elsewhere is not transferrable.

-- Students’ Supervisory Committees normally consist of three members, one of whom is the supervisor.
-Such committees are appointed as soon as possible after admission to the program and consultation with the student.
+- Students' Supervisory Committees normally consist of three members drawn from the University of Waterloo Department of Religious Studies and/or the Wilfrid Laurier University Department of Religion and Culture.
+One of the three committee members is the supervisor, who must be at the student's home institution.
+Such committees are appointed within the student's first year in the program after consultation with the student.
 Requests for changes in Supervisory Committee membership must be addressed to the Director and decided upon by the Joint Committee.

 - Résumé/Curriculum vitae